 Based on the verb "to be," the Hebrew word YHWH means "He is," and only in Exodus 3:14

 is His full name YHWH revealed ("I am who I am").
 Ancient Hebrew literary tradition had various terms and rules for their use when naming

-God.
+God, which described specific aspects and characteristics of God.
 In English language Bibles, Yahweh is translated as "LORD" because

 Judaism does not pronounce the sacred name of YHWH.

 Yahweh (LORD) is the covenant name of God and is used exclusively of the God of the Hebrews.
 It is used to reflect the context of His

 intimate and ethical character and personal covenantal relationship with man.
 Because Genesis 2

 is more specific with the details of man, his original state, his home, and his helper, Yahweh is used.

 Elohim is the plural form of El, which by itself is a generic term for god.
 While a plural form of El, Elohim is usually translated in

 the singular form and alludes to Supreme Being, transcendent, and above the world.
 It is used when God is referred to as Creator of the

 world, Lord of the universe, omniscient, and omnipresent.
 Because Genesis 1 is devoted to the Creation account, Elohim is used.